Terms of Business

 4. The capacity in which we are acting

-As an independent insurance intermediary, we usually act as the agent of our client.
-We are subject to the law of agency, which imposes various duties on us.
+As an independent insurance intermediary, we usually act as the agent of our client. we are subject to the common law principle of agency, which imposes various duties on us.
 However, in certain circumstances we may act for and owe duties of care to other parties.
 We will advise you when these circumstances occur so you will be aware of any possible conflict of interest.

 5. How we make our selection